turingschool/curriculum/source/projects/monsterporium/extracting_responsibilities.markdown

 What does "North" have to do with the concept of a Robot?
 Nothing.

-Return to your code with your pair and, for the next 15 minutes, attempt to:
+Return to your code with your pair.
+For the next 15 minutes, attempt to:

 * Create a `Plane` class which a robot instance is connected to
 * Extract all the "knowledge" about cardinal directions to the plane